 The wheelchair is the most popular and in many cases, the most convenient, walking aid you can get.
-With all the different mobility accessories like the heavy crutches or the universal, but not when it comes to application in various conditions or rehabilitation types, the cane, a wheelchair is generally the top pick-up for both: permanent use or temporary device for easy move.
+With all the different mobility accessories like the heavy crutches or the universal, but not when it comes to application in various conditions or rehabilitation types, the cane, a wheelchair is generally the top pick-up for both: permanent use or temporary device for an easy move.

 Speaking of which, when it comes to the concrete purpose a wheelchair will serve we can determine several types of wheelchairs.
-Meanwhile, the size of a wheelchair is also a factor that determines the specific type of a wheelchair.
+Meanwhile, the size of a wheelchair is also a factor that determines the specific type of wheelchair.

 This is why we believe the big market for walking aids can offer a truly big bunch of different and various wheelchairs depending on both: their size and types.
 The question which one is the best for you, though, might appear a bit frustrating.